Proposed United States acquisition of Greenland: First presidency

 On 20 August 2019, Trump canceled a planned state visit of the United States to Denmark over Frederiksen's remarks rejecting the possibility of a sale.
 The cancellation came shortly after Carla Sands, the American ambassador, tweeted that "Denmark is ready for the POTUS @realDonaldTrump visit!
 Partner, ally, friend" and reportedly surprised and bewildered the Danish government.
 The Danish government quickly communicated its support of American policy, including in the Arctic; the following day, Frederiksen invited "stronger cooperation" with the United States on Arctic affairs.
 After reiterating that Greenland was not for sale, Frederiksen repeated her statement about the importance of the United States alliance in English to ensure that American officials heard her words.
 The Danish attempt to placate the larger country apparently worked; later that day, United States secretary of state Mike Pompeo phoned Danish foreign minister Jeppe Kofod, praising the Danish–American cooperation in the Arctic region and the alliance between the two countries.
 Both also confirmed their intentions of strengthening the cooperation in the region.
 Danish analyst Kristian Mouritzen said that Pompeo helped Frederiksen "smooth things out with Trump", averting what was "becoming a very big problem for Denmark".

 A diplomat in Beijing said that Trump was likely thinking of China when he offered to purchase Greenland.
-The president's interest showed that "the United States does not intend to leave ... which Greenland can do nothing about.
-Neither can Denmark" since 1941, Bo Lidegaard said.
-"That's just how it is in a world where ultimately the strongest are the ones to decide", with China and Russia worse alternatives, he added.
+According to Bo Lidegaard, the president's interest underscored a long established reality dating back to 1941, namely that the United States has no intention of withdrawing from Greenland, a situation that neither Greenland nor Denmark has the power to change.
+He added that this reflects a world in which the strongest actors ultimately prevail, and that alternatives involving China or Russia would be worse.
 Andreas Bøje Forsby of the University of Copenhagen said that Trump's interest was "a very clear signal to both China and Denmark that Greenland is part of an exclusive American strategic zone".
 Admiral Nils Wang, former head of the Royal Danish Navy, said "Trump's approach may be wacky but it does send a serious message to Russia and China—don't mess with us on Greenland.
 This is a complete game-changer".